 Dr Paul Hodgkin

-After working as a GP for 25 years, Paul founded PatientOpinion.org.uk in 2005, the not-for- profit website where patients, carers and staff can share stories of care.
-Paul brings experience and knowledge of the impact of the digital world in the healthcare arena to the role of Trustee at Asthma UK and joined in June 2015.
+After working as a GP for 25 years, Paul founded www.CareOpinion.org.uk in 2005, a not-for- profit website where patients, carers and staff can share stories of care.
+Paul brings experience and knowledge of the impact of the digital world in the healthcare arena to the role of Trustee at Asthma UK, and joined in June 2015.
 He is a member of the Finance and Audit Committee.

-Martin Sinclair was an Assistant Auditor General at the National Audit Office, the external auditors of central government until September 2015.
-He is a member of the Chartered Institute of Public Finance and Accountancy and chairs its Audit Committee.
-He is a trustee of Brighton and Sussex University Hospitals NHS Trust.
+Martin was an Assistant Auditor General at the National Audit Office, the external auditors of central government until September 2015.
+He is a member of the Chartered Institute of Public Finance and Accountancy.
+He is a Non-Executive Director of Brighton and Sussex University Hospitals NHS Trust.
 He joined as a Trustee in 2012.
 He has been a member of the Asthma UK Finance and Audit Committee since 2010, and became Chair of the Committee in September 2016.
 He contributes to the charity providing advice on accounting, audit, risk and performance management issues.

 Jane Tozer MBE OBE

-Jane Tozer started work with IBM, and later became CEO of an innovative software house, taking it from start-up to trade sale.
-Jane has since held a portfolio of non-executive directorships with large and small companies, both quoted and unquoted.
-She has also acted as advisor to various public sector bodies and investment banks.
-She is a currently Senior Independent Director at StatPro plc, Senior Independent Director at F&C Global Smallers plc, Non-Executive Director at Nominet Ltd, Non-Executive Director at her local Citizen’s Advice Bureau, and a member of the Warwick Business School Advisory Board.
+Jane’s career was in the technology sector.
+She is currently Senior Independent Director at StatPro plc, Non-Executive Director at Nominet Ltd, Senior Independent Director at F&C Global Smallers plc, Non-Executive Director at her local Citizen’s Advice Bureau, and a member of the Warwick Business School Advisory Board.
+Jane has also held directorships with various government departments.
 Jane joined as a Trustee in 2011, and is a member of the Remuneration Committee, the Finance & Audit Committee and the Research Commercialisation Board.

 Kay Boycott – Chief Executive